Cox's Corner Profiles

 Veteran fight manager Dan Morgan, who saw Johnson fight agrees, saying, "I had a feeling he could demolish an opponent any time he chose."

-This fact is revealed by the descriptions given of some of his great fights with Sam McVey.
+This fact is revealed by the descriptions given of some of his great fights with Sam McVea.
 In his second bout with Sam, billed as the "colored heavyweight championship", one reporter noted that McVey went through the "worst hell" ever witnessed in a Los Angeles prize ring.
 In their third meeting, Fleischer wrote, "It became pretty plain after the tenth round that Galveston Jack was the master."
-Mcvey took "blow after blow to the chin and Johnson kept sinking rights to the heart and left smashes to the stomach."
-McVey showed courage but, "In the twentieth round Jack decided he had punished Sam sufficiently and ended the contest with a right to the heart and a pretty left hook to the jaw."
-McVey took such a beating he decided he never wanted to face Johnson again.
+Mcvea took "blow after blow to the chin and Johnson kept sinking rights to the heart and left smashes to the stomach."
+McVea showed courage but, "In the twentieth round Jack decided he had punished Sam sufficiently and ended the contest with a right to the heart and a pretty left hook to the jaw."

 Likewise, in his battle with Al Kaufman, the San Francisco Chronicle reported on Sep.
 10, 1909 that "Kaufman badly whipped by Johnson in ten rounds.
 Kaufman hardly lays a glove on colored opponent, who is a marvel of cleverness."
 Johnson pitched a shut out, "All rounds for Johnson" the Chronicle reported.